The Wife of Bath's Tale: Behaviour in marriage

-Cooper also notes that behaviour in marriage is a theme that emerges in the Wife of Bath's Prologue; neither the Wife nor her husbands conform to any conventional ideals of marriage.
-Cooper observes that the Wife's fifth husband, in particular, "cannot be taken as any principle of correct Christian marriage".
-He, too, fails to exhibit behaviour conventionally expected within a marriage.
+Based on this passage, Jankyn fails to exhibit behaviour conventionally expected within a marriage.
 This can, perhaps, be attributed to his young age and lack of experience in relationships, as he does change at the end, as does the Wife of Bath.
 Thus, through both the Wife's and her fifth and favorite husband's failure to conform to expected behaviour in marriage, the poem exposes the complexity of the institution of marriage and of relationships, more broadly.